 David Hunter was born on this date in 1802.
-He was a White American soldier and abolitionist.
+He was a white-American soldier and abolitionist.

-He was born in Washington D.C.
+He was born in Washington, D.C.
 He graduated from the Military Academy at West Point in 1822 and saw action in the Seminole War (1838-42) and the Mexican War (1846-48).

 A strong opponent of slavery, after the outbreak of the American Civil War, he joined the Union Army.
 He became a colonel and was severely wounded at Bull Run.
 In March 1862, Hunter was appointed Commander of the Department of the South.

 The prosecution did not reveal the diary taken from the body of John Wilkes Booth.
-The diary made it clear that the assassination plan dated from April 14.
+The diary made it clear that the assassination plan was dated April 14.
 The defense surprisingly did not call for Booth's diary to be produced in court.
 On June 29, 1865, Mary Surratt, Lewis Paine, George Atzerodt, David Herold, Samuel Mudd, Michael O'Laughlin, Edman Spangler, and Samuel Arnold were found guilty of the conspiracy to murder Abraham Lincoln.
 Surratt, Paine, Atzerodt, and Herold were hanged at Washington Penitentiary on July 7, 1865.

 Surratt was the first woman in American history to be executed.
 David Hunter died in Washington on February 2, 1886.